LuisAlbertoVasquezVargas/omarchy-configs/README.md

 ## 🧩 Append These Lines to the End of hyprland.conf

-To activate workspace distribution, mouse settings, and Steam window rules, **append the following lines at the end of**:
+To activate workspace distribution, mouse settings, and Steam/Dota window rules, **append the following lines at the end of**:

 ```
 ~/.config/hypr/hyprland.conf